Listen to the story

 “I can’t believe this,” I said.

 Mom cupped my face.
 “You deserve it after everything you’ve been through.
-Didn’t mama tell you to always be positive?”
+Didn’t Mama tell you to always be positive?”

 “Yes, you did.”